-Legal Separation Lawyers in San Diego
+San Diego Legal Separation Lawyers

-For others, for whom divorce is not a possibility because of religious or cultural reasons, legal separation may be a permanent situation to a failed marriage.
+For others, for whom divorce is not a possibility because of religious or cultural reasons, a legal separation may be a permanent situation to a failed marriage.
 Although legal separation is handled much like a divorce by the courts, after agreements have been made, the couple is still legally married.
 Legal separation can be viewed as a trial period prior to a divorce or a substitute for a divorce, albeit one that precludes remarriage.

 Benefits of Legal Separation

-The main difference between legal separation and divorce is that after the terms have been settled, a divorce is final and cannot be undone.
-A legal separation may help couples reconcile their differences, or simply help them decide if a divorce is the right course of action to take.
+The main difference between legal separation and divorce is that after the terms have been settled, divorce is final and cannot be undone.
+A legal separation, on the other hand, can be reversed.
+Legal separation may help couples reconcile their differences, or simply help them decide if a divorce is the right course of action to take.

-- Maintaining a marriage for religious reasons
+- Maintaining a marriage for religious, personal or cultural reasons

 - Providing a chance for couples to experience what their divorce would be like